 They can't do it themselves.

 Opponents will always call reform unachievable: after all, it has to pass Congress and the state legislatures, and if corruption is the problem how can it?
-Two of the worst contributions to this problem happened before anyone in Congress today was born (1905 and 1929; see Restoring the Preamble and Frozen Apportionment).
+Two of the worst contributions to this problem happened before anyone in Congress today was born (1905 and 1929).
 It's doubtful that anyone then realized how bad the long-term results would be.
 Today's members can't vote for effective reform; they can't even say so!
 They're beholden.

 Yet reforms sometimes succeed.
 How?
 It's simple: when legislators can't help themselves, the public has to come together and take charge.
 We can make our politics reflect what’s best in us, not what’s worst.
 Public servants feel trapped by the current electoral process.